Bilateral cooperation with Rwanda

 - Increasing the level and extent of multi-disciplinary research activities and projects, both within the University and in collaboration with other partners.

-Doctoral projects within the program
+Doctoral projects within the programme

 1. Integration of Agricultural Commodity Market in EAC country members: Measuring Price Linkages and policy Implementation.